 However, sometimes these steps are not enough.

-Don’t hesitate to seek medical care if you think you are experience the symptoms of whiplash.
+Don’t hesitate to seek medical care if you think you are experiencing the symptoms of Whiplash.
 The experts at AICA Ortho and Spine will take a comprehensive look at all possible injury areas.
 This involves the use of state-of-the-art diagnostics such as MRI’s and CT scans to ensure that we see the exact location and extent of your injuries.